SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 If non-zero, this is interpreted as an ensemble number.
 This produces a cube scalar coordinate named 'realization' (as defined in the CF conventions).

-LBRSVD5
+LBUSER5
 ^^^^^^^
 If non-zero, this is interpreted as a 'pseudo_level' number.
 This produces a cube scalar coordinate named 'pseudo_level'.
+In the UM documentation LBUSER5 is also sometimes referred to as LBPLEV.